 South London Hotels

 With so many bridges crossing the Thames River from south to north across this stretch of London, it’s very easy to base yourself here and get around the many sights littering London’s north and south banks.
 I like South London as an area to stay because it’s often cheaper than other parts of London whilst offering the same access to the city’s sights.
 You won’t be short on bars, cafes and restaurants around here, either.

 Glamour mingles with brutalism in this quirky south London hotel that has been designed to be reminiscent of a 1920s transatlantic cruise liner.
 With a cocktail bar, a restaurant and a panoramic viewing bar, there’s almost no need to leave the hotel.
 With a choice of lofts, river-view rooms, suites, apartments and patio garden rooms, you can have exactly the kind of stay you fancy.

 Modern and well-equipped, especially if you are in London for business, this hotel makes a great base.
 Just five minutes’ walk to Take Modern and Shakespeares Globe, you don’t have to go far to find culture nearby.
 Bonus: there’s an indoor heated pool to help you unwind after a long day pounding the pavements (or your laptop).

 Budget: Premier Inn London County Hall Hotel

-I’d be remiss not to include a Premier Inn on the list of where to stay in London.
+I’d be remiss not to include a Premier Inn on the list.
 If you’re not familiar, this British budget hotel chains offers great prices for a simple stay in clean, modern rooms.
 With so many hotels dotted around, you’ll often find a Premier Inn stay comes with the added bonus of being in an historic buildings; in this case, the former London County Hall.
 The buffet breakfast (costs extra) is usually a budget bargain.